-Unfortunately, many drivers pay tickets for what they think are minor traffic violations only to be notified several days later that their licenses will be suspended or revoked as a result.
+Unfortunately, many drivers pay tickets for what they think are inconsequential traffic violations only to be notified several days later that their licenses will be suspended or revoked as a result.
 Missouri will revoke your driving privilege for one year if you accumulate twelve points in twelve months, eighteen points in twenty four months, or twelve points in thirty six months.
 If you have a suspended or revoked drivers license, you’ll need to retake your full driving test in order to regain your freedom to drive.
 If you acquire eight points in eighteen months, Missouri will suspend your license.
 A first-time point suspension lasts thirty days.
 A second-time suspension lasts sixty days.
 A third or subsequent suspension lasts ninety days.
 Once you’ve been reinstated from either a point suspension or point revocation, you’ll need to carry Sr-22 insurance for two years in order to maintain your driver’s license.

 Additional information regarding Missouri’s point system can be found on the Missouri Department of Revenue’s webpage.
 You can verify the number of points you’ll accrue for a given offense using Missouri Form 899.

 Option I — Set Aside of Guilty Plea and Conviction